 Data

-Having the EEG record in the form of CSV files I was able to start the calculations.
-I was interested in which practices alpha, theta and gamma waves are the strongest.
+With the EEG records in CSV file format, I was ready to begin my calculations.
+I aimed to identify which practices strengthened alpha, theta, and gamma waves the most.

-Looking at the data from the CSV file we can see that there are absolute signal values for each frequency band.
-The name of the first column suggests that there is also information about the so-called frame.
-This is de facto the number of the next sample collected over time (at a sampling rate of 10 times per second).
+Examining the CSV file data, we can observe the absolute signal values for each frequency band.
+The title of the first column suggests there’s also information about the so-called frame.
+Essentially, this is the number of the next sample gathered over time, with a sampling rate of 10 times per second.

-I consolidated the data from individual sessions (saved in separate files) using the popular Excel spreadsheet.
-In total, there were not so many of them that it would require writing a computer program and the calculations are not so complicated that a spreadsheet could not handle them.
+I consolidated the data from each individual session (saved in separate files) using the popular Excel spreadsheet.
+In total, the quantity was not so great that it necessitated writing a computer program, and the calculations were not so complex that a spreadsheet couldn’t handle them.

-After consolidation it is time to choose the most interesting moments, that is to remove the “warm-ups” and endings of each practice.
-It is enough to replace the frame numbers with a time interval (expressed in minutes and seconds) and we can go for it.
+Following the data consolidation, it was time to pinpoint the most interesting moments, meaning the elimination of the “warm-ups” and the conclusions of each practice.
+By replacing the frame numbers with a time interval (expressed in minutes and seconds), we were ready to proceed.

-From the five-minute sampling periods of each session I extracted a 3-minute and 15-second timeframe which included the most important parts.
-The opening cut was performed at 1.30 (after relaxation and initial mental calm) and the final cut at 4.45 (before the end of session).
+From each session’s five-minute sampling periods, I extracted a 3-minute and 15-second timeframe, which encompassed the most crucial parts.
+The initial cut was performed at 1.30 (after relaxation and initial mental calm), and the final cut was made at 4.45 (before the end of the session).

 In the screenshot above you can see some extra columns with data: